flytbase/flytsim-docker/README.md

 #### Linux

 Follow the [Docker installation guide](https://docs.docker.com/engine/installation/#supported-platforms) and make sure your flavour of Linux is supported by Docker.
 If you are running anything apart from Ubuntu, please follow the above guide and install docker in your machine.
-For Ubuntu users, we have any installtion script which would take care of it, details of which are in [Install](#install) section.
+For Ubuntu users, we have an installation script which would take care of it, details of which are in [Install](#install) section.
 It is preferable if you use Ubuntu 16.04 or above, but 14.04 or above might also work.

 #### Windows